-In the two number games, NUMBER CHICK and MOON MATH, you will have two choices: the items can be presented in numerical order, or they can be presented in numerical order the first time around with all subsequent plays in random order.
-When asked, "Do you wish the order of the numbers to be random?", type "Y" for random order or "N" for numerical order.
+In the two number games, MOON MATH and NUMBER CHICK, you will have two choices: the items can always be presented in sequential order, or they can be presented in sequential order the first time around with all subsequent plays in random order.
+When asked, "Do you wish the order of the numbers to be random after the first time through?", type "Y" for random order or "N" for sequential order.